Checkout Friction

 “Cart abandonment and checkout abandonment are the same thing.”

 Cart abandonment is exit before initiating checkout.
 Checkout abandonment is exit during the payment flow.
-The two are diagnosed differently, recovered differently, and tell the operator different things about the offer.
+The two are audited differently, recovered differently, and tell the operator different things about the offer.

 “A high abandonment rate means the cart page is broken.”